yujiongliu/yujiongliu.github.io/_pages/legged-robot-with-tail.md

   <img style="height:270px;" src="/images/kr-at-ar-3s-opt.gif"/>
 </p>

-For quadrupedalism (using a reduced complexity quadruped robot RCQt as an example), a serpentine tail is controlled to help the quadruped robot to adjust its airborne posture and change its heading direction (maneuvering).
+For quadrupedalism (using a reduced complexity quadruped robot VT Lemur as an example), a serpentine tail is controlled to help the quadruped robot to change its heading direction (yaw maneuvering) and to assist its locomotion through environmental contacts.

 <p float="left">
   <img style="height:180px;" src="/images/rcqt-maneuver-sim.gif"/>